kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

   Examples are in PHP using the PHP5 Kaltura Client Library:
 </p>

-**Never use a KalturaSessionType ADMIN in a ks generated for end users.**
+**Important!** Never use a KalturaSessionType ADMIN in a KS generated for end users.
 </p>

 **Allow access to a specific entry Id (limitation is set via Access Control):**